-LWF and the Member Churches will work closely with community and faith leaders, civil society, local and national governments, ACT Alliance members, ecumenical partners, inter-agency cluster groups, ICRC, National Red Cross and UN agencies such as UNHCR, UNICEF and WFP.
-As active members on global networks
+LWF and the member churches work closely with community and faith leaders, civil society, local and national governments, ACT Alliance members, ecumenical partners, inter-agency cluster groups, ICRC, National Red Cross and UN agencies such as UNHCR, UNICEF and WFP.
+As active members on global networks including SCHR, IASC, and CHS Alliance, LWF engages in relevant forums to ensure a quality, accountable and coordinated approach.

-LWF will sign the MoU with all six Member Churches for the implementation of the programs or/ and with the local organizations LWf will establish its collaboration with.
+LWF has signed MoUs with the local organizations that LWF has established its collaboration with.
 Monthly coordination meetings are planned with all ACT requesting members to discuss progresses and challenges in the implementation.
-LWF will attend sectors/clusters coordination meetings organized by the inter-agency, relevant government authorities, other humanitarian actors in all targeted areas to actively contribute in the meetings.
+LWF attends sectors/clusters coordination meetings organized by the inter-agency, relevant government authorities, other humanitarian actors in all targeted areas to actively contribute in the meetings.

-LWF will share outcomes of periodic assessments of displaced people needs, best practices, sharing of tools and resources, common pool of expertise, evaluations and workshops to enable quality programming with other requesting members and the secretariat.
+LWF shares outcomes of periodic assessments of displaced people needs, best practices, sharing of tools and resources, common pool of expertise, evaluations and workshops to enable quality programming with other requesting members and the secretariat.
 Participation of community, faith leaders and relevant stakeholders is key to the LWF programs.
-LWF strongly believe that beneficiaries are not objects of charity but, in fact, are rights holders and this is reflected in the participatory and rights-based approach in programming.
-For the selection of staff and volunteers for the program, LWF adopts selecting qualified and skilled persons and also aims to keep a balance between women and men both at the national office, as well as at the field level.
+LWF strongly believes that beneficiaries are not objects of charity but, in fact, are rights holders and this is reflected in the participatory and rights-based approach in programming.
+For the selection of staff and volunteers for the program, LWF has selected qualified and skilled persons and aims at keeping a balance between women and men both at the national office, as well as at the field level.